lp1dev/vitakeyboard_fork/README.md

 # vitakeyboard_fork

-A PS Vita kernel plugin (skprx) and userland wrapper that emulates a USB HID keyboard.
+A PS Vita kernel plugin (skprx) that emulates a USB HID keyboard.

 When activated, the Vita appears to a connected host as a standard USB keyboard (PID `054c:1338`) and can inject keystrokes into the host.

 This is a fork of [mswlandi/vitakeyboard](mswlandi/vitakeyboard) that would **absolutely not exist** without mswlandi's work.

-with three architectural fixes to make it work better:
+I added three architectural fixes to make it work better:

 1. Cache flush before every DMA send (`ksceKernelDcacheCleanRange`)
 2. Connection-state gating before sending any report